jaffarkeikei/Flash-spurhacks/docs/ai-design.md

 ## Conclusion

-The AI components of FlashSettle represent a significant advancement in cross-border payment optimization, leveraging the speed and efficiency of the Aptos blockchain combined with sophisticated machine learning techniques.
+The AI components of Flash represent a significant advancement in cross-border payment optimization, leveraging the speed and efficiency of the Aptos blockchain combined with sophisticated machine learning techniques.
 By continuously learning and improving from transaction data, the system provides increasingly efficient payment routing and timing, creating a superior experience for users while minimizing costs.

 Future iterations will further enhance these capabilities, making cross-border payments even more seamless and cost-effective through the power of AI-optimized blockchain technology.